Financial & Time Commitment

 Each chapter has a financial requirement, which is important to take into consideration before registering for Recruitment.
 Membership fees vary by sorority, but they typically include membership dues, house fees, and room and board if you live in the chapter house.
 Living in the chapter facility is a good way to decrease cost and often cheaper than many other on and off-campus housing options.
 Many sororities offer online payment and payment plans.
 You can anticipate total fees using the projections below.

 Living In-House Fees (per academic term, summer not included):

 Living Out-of-House Fees (per academic term, summer not included):

 FREQUENTLY ASKED QUESTIONS

-While Panhellenic has no minimum grade point average to participate in formal recruitment, each sorority strives to maintain a high chapter GPA, higher than the average UO Women’s GPA.
-Therefore, each must consider a woman’s ability to adhere to the chapter’s scholastic standards.
+The National Panhellenic Conference does not hold a GPA requirement for an individual to participate in the recruitment process at UO.
+It is a goal for each organization to strive to uphold our FSL value of Scholarship & Learning and maintain a high chapter GPA- one that is higher than the average UO Women’s GPA.
+Therefore, each chapter must consider an individual’s academic ability to adhere to their own scholastic standards in addition to the University’s.
 It is highly recommended that women participating in formal recruitment have at or above a 3.0 cumulative high school or college GPA at the time they are seeking membership.
-Please note that meeting this minimum does not guarantee membership in a sorority, but that scholastic standards are a component of the membership selection process and each chapter is different.
-Also note that not meeting this minimum does not disqualify you in the process, either.
+It is important to note that meeting the stated minimum requirement does not guarantee membership in an organization, that each chapter’s scholastic standards are unique to their membership, and that grades are only one of the many factors that chapters consider during membership selection.
+Additionally, failing to meet this minimum does not automatically disqualify you in the process.

 o Green Zone = Your options are not likely limited based on your GPA.
 (3.2+)